 Please check back often for updates.

-NEW!!!
 Research for The Highwayman:

 - Where the story took place--the middle Shenandoah Valley, on the Great Wagon Road, near colonial Staunton, Virginia.

 - What is a wagonmaster?
 Much about this story I drew from the diary of real-life colonial wagonmaster William S. Alexander, who worked the Great Wagon Road [different link from above] from Charlotte, North Carolina, up to Philadelphia.
 Quite the haul in its day.